Joe Biden and Kevin McCarthy negotiate to avoid US default

 2023-05-28 00:19:00

 Last straight line for crucial negotiations for the financial future of the United States.
 President Joe Biden and Kevin McCarthy held a meeting Saturday night to discuss the looming crisis.
-The United States is headed for default, which could have disastrous consequences for the global economy.
+The United States is headed for default, which might have disastrous consequences for the global economy.
 The meeting aimed to find a compromise to avoid this situation and guarantee the financial stability of the country.

 The issue of US default is of paramount importance.
-If the United States fails to meet its financial obligations, it could lead to panic in global markets, a collapse of the dollar and general economic instability.
+If the United States fails to meet its financial obligations, it might lead to panic in global markets, a collapse of the dollar and general economic instability.
 The consequences would be felt globally, affecting stock markets, exchange rates and investments.

 Joe Biden and Kevin McCarthy join forces